-25 Years Ago: The Rolling Stones Document the ‘Steel Wheels’ Tour on ‘Flashpoint’
+How the Rolling Stones Celebrated the ‘Steel Wheels’ Tour With ‘Flashpoint’

 Some of the standouts are “Miss You,” which feels reinvigorated and not-at-all welded to the disco-era from which it was spawned.
 A stripped-down version of “Ruby Tuesday” brings out the original essence of the song, and busting out the laid-back Beggars Banquet chestnut “Factory Girl” is refreshing in light of the over-the-top bombast of hits like “Satisfaction” and “Start Me Up.”

 Then there are the two new songs intended to lure in fans who don’t like live records in the first place.
-“Highwire” is a heavy-handed commentary on the Gulf War, which had ended about six weeks prior to Flashpoint's release, making it already lyrically dated.
+“Highwire” is a heavy-handed commentary on the Gulf War.
+The conflict ended about six weeks prior to Flashpoint's release, so it was already lyrically dated.
 Musically, though, it’s a powerful track, giving an idea of what Steel Wheels might have sounded like had the band spent a year on the road becoming a well-oiled machine prior to hitting the studio.